PACKED-vzw/resolver/INSTALL.md

 ## Overview

-The Resolver application is not a stand-alone application.
-It's part of a stack of required services.
-The setup is Web Server Gateway Interface (WSGI) based and consists of these parts:
+The Resolver project is a database driven web application based on the following technology stack:

 | Type | Package |
 | --- | ---|